 It bears noting, that the event is called in areaCode=’crontab’, that’s why events.xml file should be placed in crontab directory of your module.
-This event is called anytime when cron:run command is launched, therefore you should not write here long-time execution commands, because it can be cause of blocking commands stack that Cron launches.
+This event is called anytime when cron:run command is launched, therefore you should not write here long-time execution commands because it can be the cause of blocking commands stack that Cron launches.

 And Magento_Cron – Magento\Cron\Observer\ProcessCronQueueObserver modules observer is subscribed to this (“default”) event.
 The algorithm of Cron-tasks queгe is executed in particular object of the following class in the execute method.
 And for example this is how the Cron-task should be scheduled (the file must be placed in etc/crontab.xml folder):